joeappleton18/gpd-2020/assessment_support/assessment_2.md

 ## Sample Work

 Below are some samples.
-Please note, the scope for your final is broad.
+Please note, the scope for your final project is broad.
 As such, these pieces of work should act as very loose guidance.

 ### Sample 1